openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

       Allows you to use a configuration file to add to the list of command-line target recipes you want to build.

-   :term:`BBVERSIONS`
-      Allows a single recipe to build multiple versions of a project from a single recipe file.
-You also able to specify conditional metadata using the :term:`OVERRIDES` mechanism for a
-      single version or for an optionally named range of versions.

-      For more information on ``BBVERSIONS``, see the ":ref:`bitbake-user-manual/bitbake-user-manual-metadata:variants - class extension mechanism`"
-      section.

    :term:`BITBAKE_UI`
       Used to specify the UI module to use when running BitBake.
 Using this variable is equivalent to using the ``-u`` command-line option.